-Residents of Forest Hills who are being charged at frontage rates for water should remember that the city does not send out bills unless requested to do so, and unless the request is accompanied by a self-addressed stamped envelope.
+Residents of Forest Hills who are being charged at frontage rates for water should remember that the city does not send out bills unless requested to do so, and unless the request is accombills unless requested to do so, and unless the request is accom-panied by a self-addressed stamped envelope.
 These water bills were due Jan.
 I and if not paid by March I, become a lien upon your property.
-Checks should be made payable, and correspondence addressed to Department of Water Supply, Gas and Electricity, Municipal Building, Court Square, Long Is'and City.
+Checks should be made payable, and corres-pondence addressed to Department of Water Supply, Gas and Electricity, Municipal Building, Court Square, Long Is'and City.

 The Receiver of Taxes has called to the attention of an interested friend of Forest Hills, the fact that property owners in the Gardens are neglecting to pay their real estate taxes.
-These taxes are sent out only on request accompanied by a self-addressed stamped envelope.
+These taxes are sent out only on request accompanied by a self-ad-dressed stamped envelope.
 Real estate taxes are due May I and Nov.
 I of each year.
-Checks should be made payable and correspondence addressed to Receiver of Taxes, 5 Court Square Long Island City.
+Checks should be made payable and correspondence addressed to Receiver of Taxes, 5 Court Square, Long Island City.